Maya-Arteaga/MorphoGlia/README.md

 #If you encounter issues with the one-step installation, install each library individually:

 # Step 1: Create a new Conda environment with Python 3.10.14
-conda create -n morpho_env python=3.10.14 -y
+conda create -n morphoglia python=3.10.14 -y

+# Step 2: Activate the new enviroment
-conda activate morpho_env
+conda activate morphoglia

-# Step 2: Install OpenCV (via conda-forge for version control)
+# Step 3: Install OpenCV (via conda-forge for version control)
 conda install -c conda-forge opencv=4.10.0 -y

-# Step 3: Install the rest via pip in one line
+# Step 4: Install the rest via pip in one line
 pip install \
     pandas==2.2.2 \
     tifffile==2024.8.10 \